Associate Degree Nursing Admissions

 4. Developmental Requirements: Applicants must meet developmental requirements for Math and English.
 Developmental requirements may be met by receiving appropriate credit for Transition Math (MAT 003 or BSP 4003-P3) and Transition English (ENG 002 or BSP 4002) OR testing out of applicable placement assessments OR a high school GPA of 2.8 or greater.
 Students with a high school GPA of less than 2.8 may need to complete a basic skills math course and pass with a P3 (BSP 4003) before NUR 117-Pharmacology.
 Student Services staff can determine whether developmental requirements have been met and if placement assessments are required.
 Students should work closely with their advisors regarding developmental math requirements prior to NUR 117.

-5. NUR 117 Information: Applicants are encouraged to complete NUR 117 before entering the nursing program.
-If completed before entering the nursing program, NUR 117 must be current within 5 years of the program’s start.
+5. NUR 117 Information: If completed before entering the nursing program, NUR 117 must be current within 5 years of the program’s start.
 The 5-year expiration for NUR 117 is waived only for Licensed Practical Nurses (LPNs).
+NUR 117 courses taken at schools other than SCC require special approval for transfer.

 6. Nurse Aide/LPN Requirement: Applicants must hold a valid certificate of Nurse Aide training and current listing on the North Carolina Nurse Aide Registry with no findings OR a current unencumbered license to practice as a Licensed Practical Nurse (LPN) in North Carolina.
 (Applicants who attended any Practical Nursing program without graduating or without licensure are not eligible to apply).